ericbrooke/setup_ruby_rails/README.md

 ##A - Setup ruby version management

 You could use RVM or Bundler/rbenv.
-I am using RVM
+Here is a [comparsion](http://jonathan-jackson.net/rvm-and-rbenv)

 Install RVM - ensure to set PATH